-Husky Energy posts smaller second-quarter loss on higher oil prices
+Husky Energy see possible acquisitions, posts smaller second-quarter loss

+Chief Financial Officer Jonathan McKenzie said: "What you won't see us do is something that's off strategy or outside of sort of the existing operating areas that we're in."

+Husky on Friday reported a net loss of C$93 million ($73.89 million), or 10 Canadian cents per share, in the second quarter ended June 30, compared with a loss of C$196 million, or 20 Canadian cents a share, a year earlier.

-(Reuters) - Canadian oil and gas producer Husky Energy Inc (HSE.TO) reported a smaller loss on Friday, helped partly by higher oil prices and an increase in production.
+The Calgary, Alberta-based company's smaller loss was helped partly by higher oil prices and an increase in production.

 Oil prices began to rise late last year after a two-year slump, now hovering around $50 per barrel, as an OPEC-led production cut and rebounding demand slowly erode a global glut.